 erythromycin which have known associations with cardiotoxicity.
 All macrolides currently carry a

 warning for the possibility of prolonged Qt intervals during a course of treatment.

-– 74 and generally healthy with no history of life-threatening disease or recent
+generally healthy with no history of life-threatening disease or recent hospitalization.

 The primary outcomes measure were cardiovascular and all-cause mortality.

-prescriptions of amoxicillin/amoxicillin with clavulanate, ciprofloxacin and levofloxacin.
-More
+of amoxicillin/amoxicillin with clavulanate, ciprofloxacin and levofloxacin.
+More than 3.5 million

-than 3.5 million prescriptions were reviewed.
-Five days of treatment with azithromycin was compared
+prescriptions were reviewed.
+Five days of treatment with azithromycin was compared to a ten-day

 Deaths due to cardiovascular reasons occurred in nearly three times the number